thank you for volunteering!

 Attend the Training Class

-In the upcoming months you will need to have a meeting.
-Florida law does require that all meetings are properly noticed by postal mailing to all members or by a sign posted no less than 48hrs in a conspicuous manner at the entrance.
-All members have the right to attend the meeting, to record the audio and video.
+In the upcoming months you will need to host a meeting.
+Florida law does require that all meetings are properly noticed by postal mailing to all members or by a sign, visibly posted, no less than 48hrs before said meeting, in a conspicuous manner at the entrance of your community.
+All members have the right to attend the meeting as well as to record the meeting by audio and video.

-The President is the person to call for a meeting and it responsible to prepare the agenda at least 3-4 days prior to the meeting.
-Items that need to appear on the agenda are any item that you would vote on, such as any expenditure of money, the engagement of a vendor, actions that effect members such as pool opening or closing.
-If there are any handouts, estimates or other documents to be be reviewed at the meeting – make sure management is provided a copy of this at lease 3-4 days prior to the meeting.
-No spending decision or decision that would effect a member should be made outside of a duly called meeting.
-This complete agenda should then be sent to all members of the Board and posted to website or emailed to members at least 2 days prior to the meeting time/date.
+The President is the person who calls for a meeting and is responsible for preparing the agenda at least 3-4 days prior to the meeting.
+Items that need to appear on the agenda are items that would require a vote.
+Examples include the expenditures of money, engagement of a vendor, actions that effect members such as pool openings or closings, etc. If there are any handouts, estimates or other documents to be be reviewed at the meeting, please make sure that management is provided copies of these items at lease 3-4 days prior to the meeting’s scheduled date.
+The completed agenda should also then be sent to all members of the Board and posted to the Association website or emailed to members at least 2 days prior to the meeting time/date.
 This allows everyone the opportunity to discuss, lobby and develop a proper motion prior to the actual meeting.
+Again, it is important to remember that no spending decision or any decision that would effect a member should be made outside of a duly called meeting.

-Board meetings are intended for the Board of Directors so they can make decisions.
-Each board should arrive to the meeting already informed of the business matters and be ready to make a decision.
-Members may attend board meetings and they are given an opportunity to speak at the start of the meeting for a time of no less than 3 minutes – then members should remain in order as the Board decides.
+Board meetings are intentionally held so that the Board of Directors can make decisions.
+Each Board Member should arrive to the meeting fully informed of all business matters on the agenda and ready to make a decision.
+Members may attend board meetings and are given the opportunity to speak at the start of the meeting for a time of no less than 3 minutes.
+Afterwards, the business at hand and the members should remain in the order stated on the agenda provided by the Board.

 It is important to understand Florida’s laws regarding Board meetings.
-No board member shall vote outside of a meeting and a majority of the Board should not gather as to form a quorum.
-A gathering of a quorum of the Board of Directors under law will constitute a unlawful meeting.
+No Board Member shall vote outside of a meeting and a majority of the Board should not gather as to form a quorum.
+A gathering of a quorum of the Board of Directors under law will constitute as an unlawful meeting.

 The https://HOA.myHomeSpot.com portal will provide you real-time access to all official records and financial reports of the Association.
-As a Board member, your will have 24/7 real-time access to check registers, profit-loss statement, balance sheet, accounts receivables reports, budget comparisons and more.
-You can generate reports as a pdf or download to excel.
-You will also have access to all the official records such as meeting minutes, contracts, historical financials, communications and other records.
+As a Board member, your will have 24/7 real-time access to check registers, profit-loss statements, balance sheets, accounts receivables reports, budget comparisons and more.
+You can generate reports as a pdf or download them into an excel file.
+You will also have access to all official Association records such as meeting minutes, contracts, historical financials, communications and other records.

-Your community webpage will provide your members and the public community details like year established, lot count, amenities, access devices, assessment history and all the governing documents.
+Your community webpage will provide your members and the public, community details such as the year the Association was established, lot counts, all amenities, whether access devices are needed, assessment history and all governing documents.

-We make financial transparency and controls of utmost importance.
-This starts with our Strongroom application for any payable.
+Financial transparency and control of Association funds and reports are of utmost importance.
+The invoice approval process is managed within an application called Strongroom, that is used for all payables.
 The issuance of any payment for services rendered in a community goes through multiple controls to assure timely and accurate processing.

-The process starts with receipt of an invoice.
-Our accounting department will scan the invoice and put into the computer for payment with the invoice date, due date, vendor to be paid and amounts due.
+The financial process starts with the receipt of an invoice.
+Our accounting department will then scan the invoice, putting it into the system for payment using the invoice’s date, due date, vendor to be paid and any amounts due.
 Your Treasurer and/or President will then receive an email notification indicating a payment request is being made.
-The invoice approver will then login to a secure website to approve or reject this payment request with the ability to view the actual invoice, prior invoices paid and how this is coded to your financials.
-Once approved by the first approver, it is then sent to a second approver for the same process before a payment is issued.
+The invoice approver will then login to a secure website to approve or reject this payment request.
+The approver also has the ability to view the actual invoice, any prior invoices paid, as well as how they’re coded to the financials.
+Once an invoice is approved by the first approver, it is then sent to a second approver for the same process before payment is issued.
 Once approved by no less than two approvers, a payment is issued directly from the banking institution to the vendor.
 No check stock to maintain, no manual signing and your financials are updated in real-time.

 Watch the Training Video